BurnOutTrader/ff_rithmic_api/README.md

 # ff_rithmic_api
 This rithmic api was written for [Fund Forge](https://github.com/BurnOutTrader/fund-forge), an algorithmic trading platform written in rust. (fund-forge available once live testing is underway).

-The api is currently incomlete but will eventually contain full functionality for rithmic RProtocol api.
+The api is currently incomplete but will eventually contain full functionality for rithmic RProtocol api.

+## Workin Progress
 Currently Building subscriber model for streaming incoming messages.

 Note: If the Proto version is ever updated we will need to uncomment the build.rs code and rerun the build.